 When you create the PaymentIntent, you can specify options like the amount and currency:

-We recommend creating a PaymentIntent as soon as the amount is known, such as when the customer begins the checkout process, to help track your sales funnel.
+We recommend creating a PaymentIntent as soon as you know the amount, such as when the customer begins the checkout process, to help track your sales funnel.
 If the amount changes, you can update its amount.
-For example, if your customer backs out of the checkout process and adds new items to their cart, you may need to update the amount accordingly when they start the checkout process again.
+For example, if your customer backs out of the checkout process and adds new items to their cart, you may need to update the amount when they start the checkout process again.

-If the checkout process is interrupted and resumes later, you should attempt to reuse the same PaymentIntent instead of creating a new one.
+If the checkout process is interrupted and resumes later, attempt to reuse the same PaymentIntent instead of creating a new one.
 Each PaymentIntent has a unique ID that you can use to retrieve it if you need it again.
-In your application’s data model, you can store the PaymentIntent’s ID on the customer’s shopping cart or session in order to facilitate retrieval.
+In the data model of your application, you can store the ID of the PaymentIntent on the customer’s shopping cart or session to facilitate retrieval.
 The benefit of reusing the PaymentIntent is that the object helps track any failed payment attempts for a given cart or session.

-You should also provide an idempotency key—typically based on the ID that you associate with the cart or customer session in your application—when creating the PaymentIntent to avoid erroneously creating duplicate PaymentIntents for the same purchase.
+You should also provide an idempotency key when creating the PaymentIntent to avoid erroneously creating duplicate PaymentIntents for the same purchase.
+This key is typically based on the ID that you associate with the cart or customer session in your application.

 Passing the client secret to the client side

-The PaymentIntent contains a client secret, a key that is unique to the individual PaymentIntent.
-On the client side of your application, the client secret is used as a parameter when invoking Stripe.js functions (such as stripe.confirmCardPayment or stripe.handleCardAction) to complete the payment.
+The PaymentIntent contains a client secret, a key that’s unique to the individual PaymentIntent.
+On the client side of your application, Stripe.js uses the client secret as a parameter when invoking functions (such as stripe.confirmCardPayment or stripe.handleCardAction) to complete the payment.